Spaghetti with Pesto Genovese

 A bowl of spaghetti mixed with Pesto Genovese

 Pesto Genovese is one of Italy 's most iconic recipes.
 A delicious blend of flavour that is pretty much perfection.
 Created in the Ligurian city of Genoa, pesto is a dreamy combination of basil, cheese, olive oil, garlic and pine nuts (pignoli).
-The sauce can be crushed in a pestle & mortar or blended by machine, and each have the same, distinctive fragrance, texture and flavour.
+The sauce can be crushed in a pestle & mortar or blended by machine it has the most alluring and distinctive fragrance, texture and flavour.

-It's an ancient dish, in that the Romans actually enjoyed a version using parsley.
-But when basil was introduced as the main ingredient some time in the mid 19th Century, Genovese pesto became the most popular version in Italy (and some parts of France too!)
+Pesto Genovese an ancient dish, in that the Romans actually enjoyed a version using parsley.
+But when basil was introduced as the main ingredient some time in the mid 19th Century, Genovese pesto became the most popular version in Liguria Italy between the Italian and French Riviera (Pesto is enjoyed in France as Pistou).

 Pesto is a versatile ingredient, being an excellent addition to sandwiches, for finishing soups and stews and most commonly, being tossed through cooked pasta for a quick and easy hit of flavour.